-To understand the difference Habitat Choptank is making in the lives of of its partner families, read our collection of Home Owner Stories.
+To understand the difference Habitat Choptank is making locally in the lives of of its home buyers, read a few of our Home Owner Stories.

-Houses are sold at no profit to partner families with interest free Habitat mortgages.
+Houses are sold at no profit to partner families and financed with an affordable mortgage, including the option of a zero-interest Habitat mortgage.
 Monthly mortgage payments including taxes and insurance are repaid by the Habitat homeowner over 30 years and are often less than what that home owner once paid in rent.
 These mortgage funds are reinvested into our "Fund for Humanity" which combines with other financial gifts to support the construction of future homes in our two-county region.